joshday/OnlineStats.jl/doc/callback.md

 `maprows(f::Function, b::Integer, data...)`

-`maprows` works similar to `Base.map`, but passes the arguments to the function in batches of size `b`.
+`maprows` works similar to `Base.mapslices`, but maps `b` rows at a time.
 It is best used with Julia's do block syntax.

 ## Example 1
 ### Input